bepu/bepuphysics2/Documentation/Building.md

 ## Demos

 `Demos.sln` contains all the projects necessary to build and run the demos application.
 The default demo renderer uses DX11, and the content pipeline's shader compiler requires the Windows SDK.
-The demos application targets .NET 6.
+There is also a Demos.GL.sln that uses OpenGL and should run on other platforms.
+The demos can be run from the command line (in the repo root directory) with `dotnet run --project Demos/Demos.csproj -c Release` or `dotnet run --project Demos.GL/Demos.csproj -c Release`.

-There's also an [OpenGL version of the demos](https://github.com/bepu/bepuphysics2/tree/master/Demos.GL).
-You can run it from the command line in the repository root using `dotnet run --project Demos.GL/Demos.csproj -c Release`.
+The demos applications target .NET 6.

 ## Build Configurations